Deichmann pottery

-Deichmann pottery was studio pottery produced by Kjeld and Erica Deichmann in New Brunswick, Canada from 1935 to 1963.
-Until 1956 their studio was located in rural Moss Glen on the Kingston Peninsula near Saint John, New Brunswick.
+Deichmann pottery was studio pottery produced by Kjeld and Erica Deichmann in New Brunswick, Canada, from 1935 to 1963.
+Until 1956 their studio was located in rural Summerville on the Kingston Peninsula near Saint John, New Brunswick.
 In 1956 it was moved to Sussex, New Brunswick, where it operated until Kjeld Deichmann's death in 1963.
 The Deichmanns were Canada's first studio potters.

 Origin and early years

 Kjeld Deichmann and Erica Matthiesen, who were both of Danish origin, met in Canada.
 Kjeld Deichmann was born in Copenhagen in 1900 and earned a degree in philosophy at the University of Copenhagen in 1919 before spending several years studying painting and sculpture in various European cities.
 He immigrated to Canada in 1928 and worked on a friend's ranch in Alberta.
 Erica Matthiesen, who was thirteen years younger than Deichmann, was the daughter of a Lutheran minister living in Edmonton.
-They were married in Saint John, New Brunswick in 1932 and moved to the Kingston Peninsula, where Kjeld had purchased a farm.
+They were married in Saint John, New Brunswick, in 1932 and moved to the Kingston Peninsula, where Kjeld had purchased a farm.